Paella: Possible origins

-Muslims in Al-Andalus began rice cultivation around the 10th century.
+Arabs in Al-Andalus began rice cultivation around the 10th century.
 Eastern Iberian Peninsula locals often made casseroles of rice, fish, and spices for family gatherings and religious feasts, thus establishing the custom of eating rice in Spain.
 This led to rice becoming a staple by the 15th century.

+One likely theory is that paella was invented by Albufera rice farmers in the 15th century.
+Farmers gathered in the paddies to cook a one-pot dish with ingredients that were readily available in the surrounding fields: rice, snails, aquatic birds, green beans and water from the Albufera de València.

-Afterward, it became customary for cooks to combine rice with vegetables, beans, and dry cod, providing an acceptable meal for Lent.
+It became customary for cooks to combine rice with vegetables, beans, and dry cod, providing an acceptable meal for Lent.
 Along Spain's Mediterranean coast, rice was predominantly eaten with fish.

-Spanish food historian Lourdes March notes that the dish "symbolizes the union and heritage of two important cultures, the Roman, which gives us the utensil and the Arab which brought us the basic food of humanity for centuries: rice."
+Spanish food historian Lourdes March noted in 1999 that the dish "symbolizes the union and heritage of two important cultures, the Roman, which gives us the utensil and the Arab which brought us the basic food of humanity for centuries: rice."